AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/understand-test-results.md

 ### Product Functional Testing {#product-functional-testing}

-Product Functional Tests are a set of stable HTTP integration tests (ITs) around authoring, replication, that prevent customer changes to their application code from being deployed if it breaks core functionality in AEM.
+Product Functional Tests are a set of stable HTTP integration tests (ITs) around core functionality in AEM (for example, authoring and replication) that prevent customer changes to their application code from being deployed if it breaks this core functionality.

 They run automatically whenever a customer deploys new code to Cloud Manager.

-The Product Functional testing step in the pipeline is always present and cannot be skipped.This step is current done immediately after the stage deployment.

 ### Custom Functional Testing {#custom-functional-testing}